neams-th-coe/cardinal/doc/content/source/postprocessors/NekHeatFluxIntegral.md

 are specified with the `boundary` parameter; these boundaries are the sidesets in nekRS's mesh (i.e. the `.re2` file).

+If running nekRS in non-dimensional form (and you have indicated the appropriate nondimensional scales by setting `nondimensional = true` for [NekRSProblem](/problems/NekRSProblem.md)), then the value of this postprocessor is shown in *dimensional* units.

 ## Example Input Syntax

 As an example, the following code snippet will evaluate the heat flux